GGxcollab/ObsidianVault/SC-300/Implement Access Management for Apps.md

-# Discover apps by using MDCA or
+# Discover apps by using MDCA or ADFS app report
+-